THE POSITION The City of Sacramento requires all newly appointed employees to be fully vaccinated against COVID-19 as a condition of employment

 - If "see resume" is noted in the "Work Experience" section; a resume will not substitute for the information required in the "Work Experience" section.

-- Responses to the supplemental questionnaire must be submitted online; paper questionnaire will not be accepted.
+- Responses to the T&E questions must be submitted online; paper questionnaires will not be accepted.

-- A resume will not substitute for the information required in the supplemental questionnaire.
+- A resume will not substitute for the information required in the T&E questions.

 Upon receipt of a conditional offer, the selected candidate must complete and pass LiveScan/fingerprinting; and provide proof of receiving a complete COVID-19 vaccination.
 If applicable, candidates may also need to pass a pre-employment medical exam, controlled substance and/or alcohol test, and possess any required licensure or certification prior to receiving a start date from the Department.
 Failure to meet these prerequisites will be grounds for withdrawal of your conditional offer of employment.QUESTIONS: